 Park Lane Academy

-Separate Sciences
+Combined Sciences

 Outline of Subject

-We believe that science has something to offer every student, whatever their aspirations are.
-From trainee chef to nuclear physicist, construction apprentice to cancer researcher, everyone needs some level of relevant science understanding.
-Studying the separate sciences means students will cover more content than GCSE Combined Science.
-The GCSE separate science courses will provide great preparation for AS and A-level.
+Science has something to offer every student, whatever their aspirations are.
+From trainee chef to nuclear physicist, construction apprentice to cancer researcher, everyone needs some level of relevant scientific understanding.
+Students studying Combined Science will cover the three main disciplines of science: biology, chemistry and physics.
+This course will provide great preparation for AS and A-level.

 10